9vinny/hcc-daemo/README.md

-# Daemo - Stanford Crowd Research Collective
+# Daemo - Stanford Crowd Research Collective - Localized for Hyundai Card

 This is a Django 1.11 app using a Postgres database 9.5+.
+Python version 2.7.
+Install python 2.7 in the virtual env before starting this setup.

 ## Setup